 '''

-$ tsuru bind mysql_instance --app my_app
+$ tsuru service-bind mysql_instance --app my_app

 '''

-tsuru calls the service API to bind an app with an instance via POST on /resources/<service-instance-name>/bind (please notice that tsuru does not include a trailing slash) with app-host and unit-host, where app-host represents the host to which the app is accessible, and unit-host is the address of the unit.
+Now, tsuru services has two bind endpoints: /resources/<service-instance-name>/bind and /resources/<service-instance-name>/bind-app.
+The first endpoint will be called every time an app adds an unit.
+This endpoint is a POST with app-host and unit-host, where app-host represents the host to which the app is accessible, and unit-host is the address of the unit.
 Example of request: